icerpc/icerpc-csharp/examples/README.md

 ## [Compress](./Compress/)

-The compress example application shows how to use the deflate interceptor and middleware to compress and decompres the arguments and return value of an invocation.
+The Compress example application shows how to use the deflate interceptor and middleware to compress and decompress the arguments and return the value of an invocation.

 ## [GenericHost](./GenericHost/)